abayojumumichael/tic-tac-toe/README.md

 # Tic-Tac-Toe

-A simple Tic-Tac-Toe game built with Next.js and React.
+A simple rendition of Tic-Tac-Toe game, adapted from a tutorial using Next.js, React and Tailwind CSS .

 ## Features